If you haven’t seen the show or read the books, be warned:

 In the novels Cercei has a prophesy that 1) she will outlive all her children and 2) She will be killed by “the little brother” so how will that happen?

 Where we left her in the books: Cercei has endured her walk of shame and Quiburn has introduced her to Sir Robert Strong.
 Most book readers believe Strong to be an undead Gregore Kligan.
 Cercei is in her uncle’s custody waiting for her trial by combat to try her for crimes of adultery and incest.

-Where I think she will go: There are many directions I can see Cercei going at this point, she’s half-mad and very unpredictable, so I’m not sure which what she will do.
+Where I think she will go: There are many directions I can see Cercei going at this point, she’s half-mad and very unpredictable, so I’m not sure what she will do.
 This is complicated by that prophesy about being killed by the little brother.
 So basically ANY male character might kill Cercei.
 The Hound, Bran, Jon Snow, Stannis, lots of people are little brothers.
 Even a face-changed Arya could fulfill the prophecy. but here are three theories that I really like:

 - Zombie Tommon.
 Cercei will stay at King’s Landing, and take control.
 Somehow Tommon will die, and be resurrected either by Quiburn’s potions or by the White Walkers, and Tommon will kill Cercei.
 This would have been a poetic ending in the show as Cercei was shown caring so much for her children, but in the book, Cercei sees her kids as chess pieces.
 While interesting, I don’t see this happening.